filipswat/html-me-something/README.md

-html and css pages created for LC101 project not a super impressive webpage...sorry
+summary of resume using html and css -- created for LC101 project